geseib/tgwwalk/README.md

 - Once the page is filled out, click **Create attachment** at the bottom right.
   ![Create VPN Attachment](./images/tgw-createvpnattach.png)

 1. While we are on the **Transit Gateway Attachments** page, lets go back to the top and give the VPN connection a name.
-If you click the pencil that appear when you mouse over the **Name** column, you can enter a name.
+Scan down the **Resource type** column for the VPN Attachment. \*note: you may have to hit the refresh icon in the upper right above the table to get the new VPN to show.
+If you click the pencil that appears when you mouse over the **Name** column, you can enter a name.
 Be sure to click the _check_ mark to save the name.

 1. From the Menu on the Left Select **Site-to-Site VPN Connections**.
 From the main panel, you likely will see the VPN is in State **pending**.
 That fine.
 Lets take a look toward the bottom, and click the **Tunnel Details** tab.
 Record the two **Outside IP Address**es.
-We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**10**.0/30 first.
+We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**10**.0/30 first. _note: You can use cloud9 as a sratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_

 1. From the Menu on the Left Select **Transit Gateway Route Tables**.
 From the table in the main panel select **Green Route Table**.
 Lets take a look toward the bottom, and click the **Associations** tab.
 Associations mean that traffic coming from the outside toward the Transit gateway will use this route table to know where the packet will go after routing through the TGW. _note: An attachment can only be Associated with one route table.
 But a route table can have multiple associations_.
 Here in the **Green Route Table**, We already have one association, The **Datacenter Services VPC**.
 Click **Create associations** in the **Associations** tab.
 From the drop-down list, select the vpn. _note:it should be the only one in the list without a **Association route table** ._ Click **Create assocation**.
     ![Associate VPN](./images/tgw-vpnassocationspending.png)